GEMeX: A Large-Scale, Groundable, and Explainable Medical VQA Benchmark for Chest X-ray Diagnosis: Construction of

-In the original Chest ImaGenome, there are 29 significant pathological regions.
-However, in alignment with radiologists' practices, our dataset focuses on retaining core clinical regions that are crucial for diagnosing diseases through X-rays, such as the ``left lower lung'' and ``mediastinum''.
-Less significant or marginal areas are excluded to streamline the diagnostic training process and enhance clinical relevance.
-For example, we exclude terms like ``carina'' which is not considered a core region, and ``clavicle'' which accounts for only about $2\%$ of the total regional frequency.
+\textbf{Anatomical Region Selection and Merging.} In the original Chest ImaGenome, there are 29 significant pathological regions (with bounding boxes).
+However, in alignment with radiologists' practices, our dataset focuses on retaining core regions that are crucial for diagnosing diseases through X-rays, such as the ``left lower lung'' and ``mediastinum''.
+Less significant or marginal areas are excluded to streamline the diagnostic training process and enhance clinical relevance, like ``carina'' which is not considered a core region, and ``clavicle'' which accounts for only about $2\%$ of the total regional frequency.
 Furthermore, to enhance clarity and ensure that each sentence corresponds to a single pathological region with finer granularity, semantically similar regions are merged.
-For example, the ``left lower lung zone'' and ``right lower lung zone'' are combined into a ``bilateral lower lung zone''.
-This consolidation aligns with conditions like ``bibasilar atelectasis'', as illustrated in Stage I of Figure~\ref{fig:data_construction}, where the condition is described as ``Bibasilar atelectasis is seen without discrete focal consolidation''.
-In total, we define 30 anatomical regions eventually.
+For instance, the ``left lower lung zone'' and ``right lower lung zone'' are combined into a ``bilateral lower lung zone''.
+This aligns with conditions like ``bibasilar atelectasis'', as illustrated in Stage I of Figure~\ref{fig:data_construction}, where the condition is described as ``Bibasilar atelectasis is seen without discrete focal consolidation''.
+In total, we define 30 anatomical regions.
 Detailed transformation from Chest ImaGenome to ours can be found in the Appendix.